This article is part of a larger series on CRM.

 - Likelihood of closing: To give yourself a picture of which deals are most likely to close, use this field to track the percentage likelihood each sales opportunity will close.

 - Deal value: This represents the estimated, confirmed, or proposed value of the deal.
-Depending on the types of products or services you sell, this might be a one-time cost, or it may represent the value of a contract spread out over time.
+Depending on the types of products or services you sell, this might be a one-time cost or represent the value of a contract with recurring revenue.

-- Deal stage: Use this field to identify where each sales opportunity is in the sales process.
+- Deal stage: Use this field to identify where each sales opportunity is in the sales process, including interest, proposal, won, or lost.

 Pro tip: To make it easy to compute the total projection for your deal value, group deals based on the stage they are in.
 If a deal’s status is updated, cut and paste the whole row to the deal stage where it currently belongs.
 Refer to our template for more information.